-Despite potential advantages, young entrepreneurs may also face substantial disadvantages.
+Despite these potential advantages, young entrepreneurs may also face substantial disadvantages.
 Older entrepreneurs might access greater human capital, social capital, or financial capital.
-Theories of entrepreneurship often take human-capital orientations (e.g., Lucas 1978; Kihlstrom and Laffont 1979; Jyigun and Owen 1998; Lazear 2004, 2005; Amaral, Baptista, and Lima 2011), and empirical studies have found that human capital, including the acquisition of relevant market and technical knowledge, can predict entrepreneurial success (e.g., Dunn and Holtz-Eakin 2000; Fairlie and Robb 2007; Gruber, MacMillan, and Thompson 2008; Chatterji 2009; Lafontaine and Shaw 2016).
+Theories of entrepreneurship often take human-capital orientations (e.g., Lucas 1978; Kihlstrom and Laffont 1979; Iyigun and Owen 1998; Lazear 2004, 2005; Amaral et al. 2011), and empirical studies have found that human capital, including the acquisition of relevant market and technical knowledge, can predict entrepreneurial success (e.g., Dunn and Holtz-Eakin 2000, Fairlie and Robb 2007, Gruber et al. 2008, Chatterji 2009, Lafontaine and Shaw 2014).
 In deeper technological areas, young people may not have sufficient scientific knowledge to produce or manage effective R&D (e.g., Jones 2010).
-Age and experience may also be relevant when accessing financial capital, where younger individuals will have less time to build up the capital needed to start a business and may face difficulties borrowing it (e.g., Evans and Jovanovic 1989, Stiglitz and Weiss 1981).4 Whether such issues impose important constraints in the entrepreneurial context is less clear, especially to the extent that young entrepreneurs can overcome personal limitations by assembling effective teams, accessing third-party financing, and tapping social networks.
+Age and experience may also be relevant when accessing financial capital, where younger individuals will have less time to build up capital needed to start a business and may face difficulties borrowing it (e.g., Evans and Jovanovic 1989; Stiglitz and Weiss 1981).
+Whether such issues impose important constraints in the entrepreneurial context is less clear, especially to the extent that young entrepreneurs can overcome personal limitations by assembling effective teams, accessing third-party financing, and tapping social networks.

 The empirical literature on the characteristics of highly successful entrepreneurs is limited and mixed.
-Various studies suggest that mean age for starting companies of all kinds (i.e., including restaurants, dry cleaners, retail shops, etc.) is in the late 30s or 40s (e.g., Dahl and Sorensen 2012; Kautonen, Down, and Minniti 2014), but the data in these studies are dominated by small businesses without growth ambitions and do not focus on the relatively rare start-ups with the potential to drive innovation and economic growth.
-Other research suggests that growth-oriented firms and the people who start them have distinct characteristics (e.g., Guzman and Stern 2017, Levine
+Various studies suggest that mean age for starting companies of all kinds (i.e., including restaurants, dry cleaners, retail shops, etc.) is in the late 30s or 40s (e.g., Dahl and Sorensen 2012, Kautonen et al. 2014), but the data in these studies are dominated by small businesses without growth ambitions and do not focus on the relatively rare start-ups with the potential to drive innovation and economic growth.
+Other research suggests that growth-oriented firms and the people who start them have distinct characteristics (e.g., Guzman and Stern 2017, Levine and Rubinstein 2017).
+Meanwhile, studies of technology firms in the U.S. find contrasting results.
+Roberts (1991), looking across small samples of tech entrepreneurs, finds a median founder age of 37 among 270 new ventures, while Wadhwa et al. (2008) use a telephone survey of 502 technology and engineering firms with at least \$1 million in sales and find that the mean founder age was 39.
+Ng and Stuart (2016) connect Angel List and CrunchBase data to individual LinkedIn profiles and find, in sharp contrast, that the founding of tech ventures comes most commonly only 5 years after college graduation.
+Frick (2014) studies a sample of 35 VC-backed firms from the Wall Street Journal's Billion Dollar Startup Club list and finds a mean founder age of 31, echoing the popular view that the most successful and transformative new ventures come from young people (Table A1 in the online appendix further characterizes popular perceptions).